Okay, Gang!

 When the casing is full simply tie it off with a piece of twine.

-The sausage needs to rest in the refrigerator overnight so the Morton Tender Quick has time to cure the beef and give it that nice rosy color.
+Stick the sausage in the refrigerator to rest overnight so the Morton Tender Quick can cure the beef and give it that nice rosy color.

-I do NOT smoke Summer Sausage on my kettle.
-I don’t have enough control to smoke it as low and evenly as I need.
+I cook these sausages in my oven and NOT on my kettle.
+I simply don’t have enough control on my grill to smoke it as low and evenly as I need.
+If you have a highly accurate pellet grill or an electric smoker then you could use either of those at low temperature settings.

-- Place the Summer Sausage on a rack over a cookie sheet.
+- Set the sausage on a rack over a cookie sheet.

-- Place the Summer Sausage into a 200F oven until it reaches an internal temperature of 155F.
+- Put the sausage into a 200F oven until it reaches an internal temperature of 155F.

 If you need a link to find casings, Morton Tender Quick or a grinder then you can find them on my Sausage Making Supplies page.